Fertiliser/Grain shed

 Of course, grain sheds come with a few disadvantages too, for example, shed storage is not suited to all grain types.

-A grain shed also has the highest inital cost of all your grain storage options.
-However, this is offset by the low cost per tonne, service life and versatility of a grain shed, which we discuss below.
+A grain shed also has the highest initial cost of all your grain storage options.
+However, this is offset by the low cost per tonne, longer service life and versatility of a grain shed.

 What Is The Best Way To Store Grain?